truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Logical Block Size" field has been moved from :menuselection:`Sharing --> Block (iSCSI) --> Targets --> Add Target` to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`

-* The "Disable Physical Block Size Reporting" checkbox and "Available Space Threshold" field have been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.
+* The "Disable Physical Block Size Reporting" checkbox, "Available Space Threshold" field, and "LUN RPM" drop-down menu have been added to
+  :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

 * The "Home share name" field  has been added to :menuselection:`Services --> AFP`.

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.

+* The "Require Kerberos for NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

+* The "SNMP v3 Support" checkbox and the "Username" and "Password" fields have been added to :menuselection:`Services --> SNMP` so that SNMPv3 can be configured.

+* The MediaBrowser Plugin has been renamed to Emby.

+* The :menuselection:`Jails --> Add Jails` button has been renamed to "Add Jail".

+* A "Restart" button is now available when you click the entry for an installed jail.

+* The "Mtree" field and "Read-only" checkbox have been added to :menuselection:`Jails --> Templates --> Add Jail Templates`.

+* The "Mtree" field has been added to the "Edit" options for existing jail templates.

+* The **-C**, **-D** and **-j** options have been added to :ref:`freenas-debug`.

+* A :ref:`Support Icon` has been added to the top menubar, providing a convenient method for reporting a bug or requesting a new feature.

+* The "Help" icon has been replaced by the :ref:`Guide` icon, providing an offline version of the FreeNAS® User Guide (this documentation).

 * A warning message now occurs if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of the connected initiators.

 * An alert will be generated when a new update becomes available.

+* An alert will be generated when a S.M.A.R.T. error occurs.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: